colinta/graymatter/README.md

 You can assign a different radius for each side.
 Radius is attached to a *side* (not per corner), so that means that there will be some symmetry.

+### GM::FakeTableView

+Adding views using `addSubview` will actually add them to what *looks* like a grouped table view.

 UIViewController modules
 ------